galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 #### Standards

-There are several standards that govern the rules on level of accessibility.
+There are several standards that govern the rules on the level of accessibility.

 Most commonly used is the <a href="https://www.w3.org/WAI/standards-guidelines/wcag/">W3C Web Content Accessibility Guidelines (WCAG) standard version 2.1</a>.
 Three conformance levels exist, you should aim for AA which is the middle one.